The Analysis of Rotated Vector Field for the Pendulum

-While $\gamma >0$, $0\leq \beta <1$, in the main interval, there are four special trajectories departing from or going into the two saddles.
-Let $R$, $ V$ denote the trajectory departing from $A_{0}$ and $A_{1}$ respectively; Let $S$, $U$ denote the trajectory going into $A_{0}$ and $A_{1}$ respectively; as shown in Figure \ref{fig:p1}.
-As default symbols, $R$, $V$, $S$, $U$ would represent the four special trajectories given above.
-In order to demarcate different regions, we draw a curve $G$ as shown in Figure \ref {fig:p1}, which expression is
+While $\Gamma>0$, $0\leqslant\beta<1$, in the main interval, Let $R$, $V$ denote the trajectory emitting from $A_{0}$ and $A_{1}$ respectively; Let $S$, $U$ denote the trajectory coming into $A_{0}$ and $A_{1}$ respectively; as shown in Figure \ref{fig:p1}.
+In order to demarcate different regions, we draw a curve $G$, a nullcline, as shown in Figure \ref{fig:p1}, which reads

-From Equation (\ref{eq:f2}), it is easy to obtain:
+From equation (\ref{eq:f2}), it is easy to obtain:

-From Equation (\ref{eq:f7}), it is easy to derive the following properties:
+Obviously, from equation (\ref{eq:f7}) it follows the properties as below:

-On the base of the properties above, it is easy to give the Lemma 1 about the trajectory $R$.
+According to the above properties, it is exactly straightforward to prove the Lemma 1 as follows.